bsherin/zoomprocesser/readme.md

 single file.
 To process a folder you run this: `python3 pzdir.py <path to folder>`.
 This will require installing dependencies, etc.

-If you want to build new executables these are the commands.
+If you want to build new executables, you'll want to execute something like these commands

 ```
-pyinstaller --onefile --noconsole process_zoom_folder.py
+pyinstaller --onefile --noconsole --target-architecture universal2 process_zoom_folder.py
-pyinstaller --onefile --noconsole process_one_zoom_file.py
+pyinstaller --onefile --noconsole --target-architecture universal2 process_one_zoom_file.py

 ```